Deck AND SIDEBOARD Rules

 Sideboard rules (replacing rule 100.4a):

-A Primordial sideboard may contain no more than 10 cards, and all from the same set as the deck.
+A Primordial sideboard may contain no more than 10 cards, and all from the same block or standalone set as the deck.
 The 1-of-any-mythic-rare,1-of-any-rare, 2-of-any-uncommon, and 4-of-any-common limits apply to the combined deck and sideboard.
 The exactly 2 mythic rares or rares and the exactly 6 uncommons limits don’t apply to the combined deck and sideboard.

-You may have other mythic rares or rares and other uncommons in your sideboard.
+This means you may have other mythic rares or rares and other uncommons in your sideboard.
 However, if you put one of them in your deck between games, you’ll have to put another one out.
 Also, if you put one out, you’ll have to put another one in (otherwise, your deck will no longer respect the “deck rules” section, as it will not have exactly two 2 mythic rares or rares and exactly 6 uncommons at the beginning of the next game).

 Complementary Rules